aaronmjacobs/Kontroller/README.md

 # Kontroller
-Simple library to get input from the KORG nanoKONTROL2
+Simple library to get input from and control the LEDs of the KORG nanoKONTROL2